 - The applicant has at least 3 years experience in the proposed geographical market.

-- The applicant is financially stable and can demonstate his ability to finance the activities.
+- The applicant is financially stable and can demonstrate his ability to finance the activities.

-- The applicant has the relevant licences for the target country prior to the grant application.
+- The applicant has the relevant licenses for the target market prior to the grant application.

 - Project development

-Submit your project idea (concept note).
+Submit your project idea (concept note) until 4 June 2019 12:00 pm.
 An RVO.nl adviser will provide advice regarding your project idea.
 You can apply for the grant after this mandatory phase.

 - Grant application